CelliesProjects/eStreamPlayer32/README.md

 1. Install the drivers for your dac.
 See [hardware needed](#hardware-needed)
 2. Copy the php script to your music folder on the server.
 3. Open `system_setup.h` and set your wifi credentials, select a board and set `SCRIPT_URL` to the php script location.
 Save this file.
-4. (Note) The file `partitions.csv` in the sketch folder overrides any partition you select in the Arduino IDE.
-If you want another partition table, you can rename, delete or edit this file.
-See https://github.com/espressif/arduino-esp32/issues/2258
 5. (In the Arduino IDE) Select `ESP32 Dev Module` as board.
 6. Flash the sketch to your esp32.
 Set `Tools->Core Debug Level->Info` before you flash so you can grab the ip address from the serial port.
 7. Browse to the ip address shown in the serial port.

+The file `partitions.csv` in the sketch folder overrides any partition you select in the Arduino IDE.
+If you want another partition table, you can rename, delete or edit this file.
+See https://github.com/espressif/arduino-esp32/issues/2258

 ### Supported hardware